stjude/fuzzion2/README.md

 A final line is written to the standard output stream showing the total number of read pairs processed by the program.

+#### Additional Options

+You will normally not need to specify any of the options described below, but we mention them here for completeness.

+If there are similar patterns, a read pair may match more than one of them.
+By default, only the best match is reported.
+Specify `-show=0` to see all of them.

+By default, both mates of a read pair must match a pattern.
+If there are pattern sequences too short to match both mates, set `-single=1` to see also matches of one mate to patterns.

+If there are patterns consisting of very common k-mers, some matches may be missed.
+In this case, the value of the `-maxrank` option should be increased.
+By default, this option is set to 95.0, which means the 5% most common k-mers in the reference genome are ignored.
+Increasing the value to 100.0 processes all k-mers, but the program may run very slowly.

+The `-w` option specifies the window length; reducing this value increases the number of minimizers representing each sequence.
+The `-minmins` option specifies the minimum number of minimizers shared by a read sequence and pattern sequence in a candidate match.

+An alignment of a read pair to a pattern sequence is reported as a hit only if the alignment has a reasonable insert size (not greater than the value of the `-maxins` option); the read pair overlaps each side of the pattern by at least the value of the `-minov` option; the percentage of bases in agreement on each side must be at least the value of the `-minbases` option; and if the second read of the pair aligns ahead of the first read, it is by no more than the value of the `-maxtrim` option.
+Normally, the first read will align ahead of the second read, but the latter option is provided to accommodate imprecise adapter trimming.

+#### Postprocessing

 When multithreading is used (i.e., the value of the `-threads` option is greater than 1), the order of the hits is indeterminate and a simple `diff` cannot be used to compare output files.
 It is therefore recommended to run the `fuzzort`